-Many people don’t realize that they have the option to choose fabric for inner lining, make it plain or quilted or remove the inner lining altogether, especially when buying custom-made jackets from high-end places.
+Many people don’t realize that they have the option to choose fabric for the inner lining, make it plain or quilted or remove the inner lining altogether, especially when buying custom-made jackets from high-end places.

-Type of fabric used in inner lining and the qualities it offers will also have a bearing on the price of a jacket.
+Type of fabric used in the inner lining and the qualities it offers will also have a bearing on the price of a jacket.
 Bemberg lining is considered to be the best option for the inner lining.
 It is breathable, light and has a silky touch.

 Jackets without inner lining are light, breathable but expensive due to more interior finishing required and added complications in producing them.